BEGNOCHE: Staring at the night sky

-Aurora Borealis social media feeds suggested an excellent chance to see northern lights in Michigan Monday night.
+Aurora Borealis social media feeds suggested an excellent chance to see northern lights in Michigan on July 31.

 A solar flare prompted the conjecture.